martijnckx/public-ticktick/README.md

 ![Example TickTick list with settings](https://i.imgur.com/wZglKxl.png)

+## Hiding items

+If you don't want some specific items in your list to become public, prefix their title/name with `()`.
+They will not show up on the public website.

 ## Local testing

 To use this repository locally (outside of Cloudflare Pages), you can use Wrangler, Cloudflares CLI.
 In a terminal that is navigated to the root of this repo, you can run `wrangler --compatibility-date=2022-11-28 pages dev . --kv=TICKTICK_LIST --binding TICKTICK_USERNAME="<your-ticktick-username>" --binding TICKTICK_PASSWORD="<your-ticktick-password>"` where you replace the placeholders with your TickTick credentials.